25.8 MB (2.9 MB compressed)

 29.7 x 21.8 cm ⏐ 11.7 x 8.6 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Platelets in a blood clot.
-Coloured scanning electron micrograph (SEM) of platelet cells (thrombocytes).
-Platelets are formed in the bone marrow and circulate in the blood stream.
+Coloured scanning electron micrograph (SEM) of platelet cells (thrombocytes) in a blood clot.
 They are oval shaped, but when they meet damaged blood vessels they become activated - releasing chemical factors and turning into spiky spheres.
-The chemical factors cause fibrinogen to come out of solution as fibres, catching platelets and other blood cells and eventually forming a solid clot.
-Magnification x4600 when printed 10 centimetres wide.
+The chemical factors cause fibrinogen to come out of solution as fibrin fibres, catching platelets and other blood cells and eventually forming a solid clot.
+Magnification: x4600 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.